This post may contain affiliate links. Please see my disclosure policy for details.

 After you’ve finished exploring the Art Quarter, there are plenty of things to do for art and history lovers nearby.

 The Red Lodge is a great little museum where you can find out what lies behind that curious red door.
 Set in a historic family home you can uncover 400 years of history.
-Check out their state rooms, knot garden and their hidden well!
+Check out their staterooms, knot garden and the hidden well!

 Another great museum located on Park Street is the Georgian Museum set in a historic Home.
 You can see what life was like for those with sugar money.
 It quite literally rotted the teeth of the city and uncovers Bristol’s dark past with the slave trade.
 A must see to learn the true history of Bristol.

 Why not head up to Cabot Tower?!
 This is the highest point in all of Bristol located in the centre.
-From this lookout you can see 360 degree views of city and beyond and it’s free!
+From this lookout, you can see 360-degree views of the city and beyond and it’s free!
 Click here to read my complete guide.